Last Updated on October 15, 2021 by Grow with Bovees

-As mentioned before, check your soil dryness to dampness ratio.
+As mentioned before, check your potting medium dry to dampness ratio.
 When it’s about 50/50, add enough water until you see signs of natural drainage.
 After that, check on it every once in a while.
 It’s not something you need to do every day.

 Assuming you’ve found a good source of natural light, figured out the natural air movement solution, planted in good loose soil high in organic material, fertilized with a quality nutrient solution, dusted, kept pests at bay, and watered appropriately, then yes, they are fast growing plants!
 Your plants are going to grow fast.

 And the faster and more robust they grow, the more attention they’ll need on all those things already mentioned.